Season Summary: 2018

 · 1976 premiership player and 1994 coach, Mark Cross, passed away in May.
 Mark kicked the winning goal in the ’76 preliminary final that got the Seagulls into the Grand Final.
 He was captain in 1979, and was selected in the forward pocket in the 1970’s Team of the Decade that was announced at a function in July;

 · Life member and board member 1992-94, Bob Pearman, passed away on September 7th.
 Bob joined the Club in the late 1970’s and was team manager 1980-82 and then Club secretary from 1984-88.
 He was voted best clubman in 1982 and was honoured with life membership in 1987.
-He assisted with Club 1864 in later years.
+He assisted with Club 1864 in later years; and

 2018 captains, Adam Marcon and Sarah Chapman